masterentrexx/community-starter-kit/README.md

 # welcome bot: A Probot App

-my first homepage tutorial
+my first bot tutorial

 ## What it does

-here you will learn how to build a homepage
+here you will learn how to build a bot

 ## Getting started